anthappanorg/Whatsapp/README.md

 Is this github repo helpful 🤔?
 -------------
-If YES! then make sure ⭐ this github repo and subscribe to my YouTube [channel](https://www.youtube.com/c/YashMakan)
+If YES! then make sure ⭐ this github repo